wonik/wonikjang.github.io/_posts/2017-04-13-Tensorflow_GPU_Install.md

 [Anaconda][Anaconda-]

-Although you can install python 3.5 with the above latest Anaconda version, you can download Anaconda 4.2.0 version , which has python 3.5 as the latest one.
-(At this momment, the latest python version is 3.6, which is not compatible with Tensorflow GPU for Windows)
+Although you can install Python 3.5 with the above latest Anaconda version, you can download Anaconda 4.2.0 version, which has python 3.5 as the latest one.
+(At this moment, the latest python version is 3.6, which is not compatible with Tensorflow GPU for Windows)

 [Anaconda Archive][Anacondaarc]